 7 Reasons to Start a Blog This Year

-Have you been wondering whether you should start a blog?
+Have you been wondering whether or not you should start a blog?
 There are so many different reasons to start a blog.

 Some people blog just for fun as a creative hobby, while others blog as a way to make money online.
 Blogging is something that anyone can do!